-Vultures are often underappreciated, misunderstood birds.
-While there may be only 23 vulture species in the world - depending on how individual species are split or lumped by different organizations - each one of them fills a vital ecological niche.
+Vultures are often underappreciated misunderstood birds.
+While there may be only 23 vulture species in the world, depending on how individual species are split or lumped by different organizations, each one of them fills a vital ecological niche.
 All of these birds help clean up the environment by eating carrion, which prevents the spread of diseases from old, rotting carcasses.
 Those diseases could affect other birds and wildlife, including humans, and could impact soil and waterways as well, contaminating crops and water sources with dangerous bacteria and infections.

-Both New World and Old World vultures look similar with their bald or nearly bald heads, heavy bodies and hooked bills.
+Both New World and Old World vultures look similar with their bald or nearly bald heads, heavy bodies, broad wings, and hooked bills.
 The two distinct groups also act similarly when they scavenge on carcasses and carrion, often gathering in large groups at suitable food sources.
 Most vultures around the world even prefer similar tropical and subtropical habitats with relatively open vegetation.
-Ornithologists have investigated the different species through genetic testing and analysis, now believe those similarities are due to convergent evolution.
+Ornithologists have investigated the different species from both vulture groups through genetic testing and analysis, however, and now believe those similarities are due to convergent evolution.
 Both groups of birds evolved independently and are not closely related in genetic or biological terms.
 Instead, they developed their close similarities because of similar environmental needs during the eons of their evolutionary process.
 Nevertheless, the threats facing these birds are the same worldwide, and they all need our help so they can continue to keep the environment clean.

-Alphabetical List of Vulture Species
+Alphabetical Species List

 * - Considered threatened or vulnerable due to population decreases and growing survival threats